Jane Eyre Volume 1, Chapter 10 Summary

 - The older Jane narrating the novel breaks in, explaining that she’s going to skip eight years ahead in the story.
 First, she fills us in on a few details of what’s happened at Lowood in the meantime:

-Many girls died of typhus at the school, but the outbreak put the school in the public eye, and Mr. Brocklehurst’s cruelty and neglect as an inspector became known.
+- Many girls died of typhus at the school, and the outbreak put the school in the public eye, so Mr. Brocklehurst’s cruelty and neglect as an inspector became known.
 Other people who had both money and compassion got involved, built a new school building in a better place, and passed new regulations to make the school more humane.

-Mr. Brocklehurst is still treasurer, but there are other people looking over his shoulder now, if you know what we mean, to make sure the girls have enough to eat and nobody cuts their hair off for them or anything weird and cruel like that.
+- Mr. Brocklehurst is still treasurer, but there are other people looking over his shoulder now to make sure the girls have enough to eat and nobody cuts their hair off for them or anything weird and cruel like that.

 - Jane is a student at the school for six more years and then becomes a teacher there for two years.